Rhodesia: Impact of UDI

-The Bush War
+Bush War

 Early militant activity

 As early as 1960, minority rule in Southern Rhodesia was already being challenged by a rising tide of political violence led by black African nationalists such as Joshua Nkomo and Ndabaningi Sithole.
 A sustained period of civil unrest between 1960 and 1965 further polarised relations between the government and the increasingly militant black nationalists.
 After their public campaigns were initially suppressed, many black nationalists believed that negotiation was completely incapable of meeting their aspirations.
 Petrol bombings by politicised radicals became increasingly common, with the Zimbabwe Review observing in 1961, "for the first time home-made petrol bombs were used by freedom fighters in Salisbury against settler establishments."
 Between January and September 1962, nationalists detonated 33 bombs and were implicated in 28 acts of arson, and 27 acts of sabotage against communications infrastructure.
 The nationalists also murdered a number of black Rhodesians who were accused of collaboration with the security forces.
 Nkomo's party, the Zimbabwe African People's Union (ZAPU) announced that year that it had formed a military wing, the Zimbabwe People's Revolutionary Army (ZIPRA) and "the decision to start bringing in arms and ammunition and to send young men away for sabotage training" had already been implemented.

 As early as 1960, ZAPU's predecessor, the National Democratic Party (NDP), had established informal contacts with the Soviet Union and Czechoslovakia, and discussed the possibility of obtaining military training in Eastern Europe for its members.
 In July 1962, Nkomo visited Moscow and discussed plans for a ZAPU-led armed uprising in Rhodesia.
 He made formal requests for Soviet funding and arms for ZIPRA, explaining that "for these purposes ZAPU needs arms, explosives, revolvers...the party also needs money to bribe persons who guard important installations, to carry out sabotage".
 The Soviets agreed to supply ZAPU with limited funds beginning in 1963, and increased its level of financial support after UDI.
 In 1963, ZIPRA also made its first formal request to the Soviet Union for military training.
 The Soviets began training ZIPRA militants in guerrilla warfare in early 1964.

 Nkomo's public endorsement of a violent strategy confirmed white politicians' opposition to ZAPU and fed their negative attitudes towards black nationalists at large.
 In response to the formation of ZIPRA, the Rhodesian government banned ZAPU, driving that party's supporters underground.
 It also passed draconian security legislation restricting the right to assembly and granting the security forces broad powers to crack down on suspected political subversives.
 For the first time, the death sentence was also introduced for any act of politically inspired terrorism which involved arson or the use of explosives.